Ishkashimi language: Geographic distribution

 The Ishkashimi language has approximately 2500 speakers, of which 1500 speakers are in the Ishkashim and Wakhan districts and a variety of villages in the Badakhshan Province in Afghanistan, and 1000 speakers are in the Gorno-Badakhshan Autonomous Region in Tajikistan, particularly in Ishkoshim town and neighboring Ryn and Sumjin villages.

 Classification

-Ishkashimi is an Iranian language of the Indo-European family.
+Ishkashimi is an Eastern Iranian language of the Indo-European family.
 Originally Ishkashimi was considered to belong to the Sanglechi-Ishkashimi family of Eastern Iranian languages.
 But recent research showed that such a combination was inappropriate for these dialects due to the significant linguistic differences between them.
 And on January 18, 2010 the parent language had retired and been split into what are now Sanglechi and Ishkashimi dialects.
 This subfamily has furthermore been considered a part of the Pamir languages group, together with the Wakhi language, and of the subgroup comprising Shughni, Rushani, Sarikoli, Yazgulyam, etc. However, this is an areal rather than genetic grouping.